-At IOOF we are dedicated to making an ongoing positive contribution to the communities in which we live.
-In the financial year 2021, the IOOF Foundation contributed more than \$700,000 to community organisations, bringing the total funds distributed since its inception to more than \$16 million.
-Our grants program offers long term grants (up to three years) in areas that have been historically important to IOOF and also to the wider Australian community.
+At Insignia Financial we are dedicated to making an ongoing positive contribution to the communities in which we live.
+In FY22, the IOOF Foundation contributed more than \$800,000 to community organisations, bringing the total funds distributed since its inception to more than \$17 million.
+Our grants program offers long term grants (up to three years) in areas that have been historically important to Insignia Financial and also to the wider Australian community.
 To date we have focused on mental health, aged care, families, and at-risk children and youth.

-Detailed information can be found in our Environmental, Social and Governance (ESG) report within our 2021 Annual Report.
+Detailed information can be found in our Environmental, Social and Governance (ESG) report within our 2022 Annual Report.